- The benefits of iron

 This indicates a lack of awareness around recommended iron intake for both men and women.
 As a general rule, women need more iron than men due to menstruation, pregnancy, and breastfeeding.
 Check out our full guide to how much iron women need per day for more info.

-The British Dietetic Association and the NHS (UK National Health Services) have set out the following daily recommended intake values for females and males over 11.
+The British Dietetic Association and the National Health Service (NHS) have set out the following daily recommended intake values for females and males over 11.
 The values referenced for children under 11 are from the Department of Health (DH), 1991, Dietary Reference Values.

 *The British Committee for Standards in Haematology recommends 30 mg of iron daily in the third trimester of pregnancy.